Ekwofie2021/ToDoApp/README.md

 - Backend:
   Todo tasks object are stored in memory for simplicity

+- Frontend:
+  To toggle a todo task from pending to complete you will need to click on the icon understand the Action column

 • Briefly explain your technical design and why do you think is the best approach to this problem.